jlescarlan11/project-krawl/frontend/components/hero/README.md

 |------|------|-------------|
 | `stats` | `LandingStats` | Optional stats data (total Gems, total Krawls, active users).
 When omitted, placeholders appear and the cards show `aria-busy` states. |

 Use this component immediately below `HeroSection` to present the trust indicators.
-The default stats (`DEFAULT_LANDING_STATS`) display 13,242 Gems, 862 Krawls, and 24,500 active users.
+Statistics are fetched from the API endpoint (`/api/landing/statistics`).
+When the `stats` prop is undefined, the component shows a loading state with animated placeholders.

 ## HeroStats